justcoded/coding-standards/docs/php/coding-style.md

 ```

 ### 5. Strings
-When possible prefer string interpolation above `sprintf` and the `.` operator.
+When possible you SHOULD use string interpolation instead of `sprintf` and the `.` operator.
+Always use brackets `{}` around variables.

 :white_check_mark: ***Good***
 ```php
 $greeting = "Hi, I am {$name}.";
 ```
 :x: ***Bad***
 ```php
 $greeting = 'Hi, I am ' . $name . '.';